 Local homeschoolers are often a helpful resource for understanding homeschool regulations, so getting connected early can help reduce anxiety for new homeschoolers.
 Online homeschool communities can provide encouragement and crowdsourcing of resources in a virtual environment, and in person communities can provide opportunities through field trips, co-ops, classes, and outings.
 Whichever type of community you prefer, avoiding isolation is a key to homeschool success.

 The above buttons link to many valuable Hawaii homeschool groups, resources, and activities to meet social & activity needs: co-ops, homeschool activity groups, sports and arts opportunities, field trips, and more.

 Hawaii Homeschooling Requirements

-Hawaii Homeschool Laws
+Hawaii Homeschooling Laws

 Although we try to keep our links up to date, state laws change regularly.
-The information at the links provided below may or may not be current.
+The information at the links provided above may or may not be current.
 Be sure to verify information with your state homeschool organization(s).